 Even the family dog is catered for with the fenced dog run where Fido can romp and frolic to his heart’s content with his newfound furry friends.
 Shady picnic sites are scattered around the resort, all of which have grills that are free to use.

 Every site is super-spacious and has full, modern hookups, including water, sewer, and enough power for the biggest rigs.
 Also, there’s free garbage pickup, modern showers, and immaculate restrooms.

-The area is also a fantastic place to spend a camping vacation.
-Just two hours northwest of San Antonio, nature lovers will marvel at the wildlife and the towering rock walls that frame the tranquil Sabinal River.
+The area is also a fantastic place to go camping.
+Nature lovers will marvel at the wildlife and the towering rock walls that frame the tranquil Sabinal River.
 Here, you can enjoy scenic hiking along 10 miles of trails, fishing and swimming in the river, geocaching, birding, and stargazing without the interference of urban light pollution.

 You can also visit the nearby towns of Bandera and Utopia, go swimming or fishing in Medina Lake, or check out the wildlife on the Rio Frio Loop of the Great Texas Wildlife Trail.

 You’ll find over 30 campsites here, each offering water and electricity, and charged at $20 per night plus the park entrance fee.
 Alternatively, if you want to get far from the crowds, you can backpack to one of six more secluded primitive sites, which cost $10 per night plus the entrance fee.